-Status: County staff sent letters to the 193 permit-holders with active grading permits reminding them to install erosion and sediment control on their construction sites.
-After the letters were sent, the County inspected these 193 projects twice during the winter season.
+Status: County staff sent letters to the 115 permit-holders with active grading permits reminding them to install erosion and sediment control on their construction sites.
+After the letters were sent, the County inspected these 115 projects twice during the winter season.
 The types of projects included single-family dwellings, commercial developments, stand-alone grading projects, and retaining walls.
 Inspections focused on the adequacy of erosion, sediment and drainage control on the sites, and were performed at least twice during the rainy season for each site.
+An inspection checklist was utilized for guidance during inspections.